AI Sales Intelligence Platform for Banks: How to Choose One That Reaches Production

 Use this framework verbatim or adapt to the bank's specific governance.
 Vendors that cannot answer 20+ of these in detail should not advance to short-list.

-Choosing the Right Category — and the Right Platform
+How to Choose the Right Category and Platform

 The category-fit decision is more important than the platform decision.
 Three rules.

-For commercial banks, regional banks, and asset managers — where multi-entity hierarchies, transaction signals, and VPC deployment matter — the right category is revenue execution for financial services.
-The right platform within that category is the one that scores 20+ on the 25-question framework against the bank's own data and motion.
+For commercial banks, regional banks, and asset managers — where multi-entity hierarchies, transaction signals, and controlled deployment expectations matter — revenue execution for financial services is often the better category fit than a horizontal sales AI tool.
+The right platform is the one that can score strongly on the 25-question framework against the bank's own data, workflow, and governance requirements.

 Conclusion